5 Signs Your Partner Is Gaslighting You

 It's normal to second-guess your memory every now and again.
 After all, recollections can be fuzzy (especially when you're under stress, or running on too little sleep).
 But if you're in a relationship that makes you constantly doubt yourself, you may be a victim of gaslighting.

 Gaslighters lie and manipulate you to distort your sense of reality.
-Over time, this controlling tactic can erode your confidence, to the point where you no longer trust your own instincts and feelings, says Ben Michaels, PhD, a clinical psychologist in New York City: "Having your reality questioned has got to be the most damaging thing out there, because our reality and the way we think about the world is kind of all we have."
+Over time, this controlling tactic can erode your confidence, to the point where you no longer trust your own instincts and feelings, Ben Michaelis, PhD, a clinical psychologist in New York City, tells Health.
+"Having your reality questioned has got to be the most damaging thing out there, because our reality and the way we think about the world is kind of all we have," says Michaelis.

 Because of its subtle nature, gaslighting can be hard to detect.
 But there are a few warning signs.
 Here, experts point out the red flags for this sophisticated form of emotional abuse.